Igosuki/tradai-platform/broker/README.md

     for coin in list_coins {
         // please visit Poloniex API documentation to know how the data is returned
-        // or look at the coinnect documentation let name = coin.0;
+        // or look at the brokers documentation let name = coin.0;
         let price = coin.1.as_object().unwrap().get("last").unwrap().as_str().unwrap();